yohan-lanier/PowerShell-Profile/README.md

 Prior to installing anything, you will need to allow PowerShell to run Scripts.
 Check the script execution policy setting by executing `Get-ExecutionPolicy`.
 If it is not set to `unrestricted`, use the following line to change the status :

 ```
-set-ExecutionPolicy unrestricted -Scope localMachine
+set-ExecutionPolicy unrestricted -Scope CurrentUser
 ```

 This will be usefull for `posh-git` as well as for running `conda` commands in PowerShell.

 ## Get access to your PROFILE file

-To acess your PowerShell profile, type :
+To access your PowerShell profile, type :

 ```
 notepad $PROFILE